iShape-Swift/iOverlay/README.md

 - Supports any degenerate cases including identical edges and points
 - Handles any count of overlaps, resolving them with the even-odd rule
 - Utilizes integer math for computation
+- Non-Raster Algorithm: The library does not employ a raster algorithm, differentiating it from similar polygon clipping solutions